dgroomes/stackoverflow-look-back/README.md

         * If not logged in, then log in and navigate back to the original page.
     * Repeat the earlier steps to open the extension entry
     * The same popup will appear.
 Click "Expand posts".
 The post data will be expanded and saved into browser storage.
-    * Additionally, a new tab will open.
-1. Generate a static HTML document from the posts data
+1. View the posts
-    * You should be on the new tab that was automatically opened
+    * While on the same StackExchange page, repeat the earlier steps to open the extension entry
+    * Click the "View posts" button
+    * Explore the data!
-    * A file download will appear!
-This is the final result.
-Save it somewhere easily accessible.
+    * Optionally, save the page to a static HTML file with the "Download" button.
+A file download will appear!
+Save it somewhere easily accessible for quick answers.

 ## Firefox